On the Arithmetic and Geometric Fusion of Beliefs for Distributed Inference: Introduction

-Fusion of information remains a challenge in multi-sensor signal processing.
+\begin{itemize} \item \textit{Multi-sensor signal processing}: Fusion of information remains a challenge in multi-sensor signal processing.
 For example, this is relevant for Internet of Things (IoT) applications.
 Generally, controlling multiple sensor nodes by utilizing the \emph{global} observation model might be too complex.
 To alleviate this problem, opinion pooling strategies like AA and GA become useful when aggregating locally processed information.
 One possible application is multi-target tracking where agents aim to track an unknown number of objects.
 GA is used in \cite{uney2013,da2020}, whereas AA is used in \cite{yu2016,li2020bernoulli}.
 The works \cite{li2019second,li2021some,gao2020} include comparisons of AA and GA for this application.
 However, they are limited to one step fusion analysis and/or well-behaved distributions.
-Even though the present work is not explicitly targeting multi-object tracking, general results we obtain here can help elucidate the distinction between AA and GA in this area as well.
+Even though the present work is not explicitly targeting multi-object tracking, general results we obtain here can help elucidate the distinction between AA and GA in this area as well. \item \textit{Machine learning}: Merging probability vectors is also applicable for situations that require learning from data.
+For example, the work \cite{bordignon2021learning} proposes a social machine learning strategy where agents combine soft decisions, i.e., they combine belief vectors, in order to solve sequential classification problems.
+This approach is shown to outperform standard ensemble learning techniques such as AdaBoost \cite{Freund99ashort}.
+Our results can be extended to this setting too.\\ \end{itemize}